Did you know it took 5,127 different tweaks and modifications over six years to invent the Dyson vacuum cleaner?

 Catastrophic failure doesn’t always help people in the short term although we can learn from any kind of failure.
 A lot of inventions have been the result of a long succession of failures.
 Failure is negative if you’re just processing it and reprocessing over and over again you’re not really learning from the experience and you’re just dwelling on it.
 Instead you should use a scientific mindset that says if that doesn’t work then what’s the next ingredient or the next approach?
 That’s where failure becomes a good thing, when it encourages you to learn.

 Do we fall into the trap of thinking success looks a certain way?

 It’s a good question.
 I think what that means is that we have one fixed idea of what it means to be strong, or effective, or successful.
 And it’s a good idea to look around for different examples of the way people do things.
 So a good example would be to look at somebody more senior than you who is happy to express their vulnerabilities or talk about their mistakes while at the same time is still effective and confident.
 It’s easy to be distracted and attracted by high-performing extroverts who make a lot of noise and never seem to make progress, but it’s good to find a high-performing person who is more like you so that you can tap into that kind of behaviour.

 How do I get support from those around me?

 One of the things that people need to understand is what their best time of day is for absorbing information.
 For some people that’s 6am and for some people its midnight, and then try to ring-fence that time and negotiate with others.
 So it’s working out a deal where you say I need this hour, not just any hour but this time because that’s when I’m working at my best and I need the energy.
-Rather than being resentful that you never have time to study, it’s usually better to see where you can find smaller amounts of time to do critical things.
+Rather than being resentful that you never have time to study [or work on your projects], it’s usually better to see where you can find smaller amounts of time to do critical things.